-GOP governors lend support to Mississippi anti-abortion law
+GOP govs, lawmakers supporting Mississippi anti-abortion law

-Led by South Carolina’s Henry McMaster, a dozen Republican governors are wading into a court fight over a Mississippi law to restrict abortion, the outcome of which could have implications for similar measures across the country.
+A dozen Republican governors and more than 200 GOP members of Congress are wading into a court fight over a Mississippi law to restrict abortion, the outcome of which could have implications for similar measures across the country.

-On Thursday, attorneys for McMaster submitted an amicus brief to the U.S. Supreme Court in support of Mississippi, which wants to enforce its 2018 law that would ban abortion after 15 weeks of pregnancy.
+On Thursday, attorneys for South Carolina Gov. Henry McMaster, leader of the gubernatorial effort, submitted an amicus brief to the U.S. Supreme Court in support of Mississippi, which wants to enforce its 2018 law that would ban abortion after 15 weeks of pregnancy.
 Mississippi’s Republican attorney general filed papers last week asking the Supreme Court to overturn Roe v.
 Wade, the landmark 1973 court decision that legalized abortion nationwide.

 Mississippi’s sole abortion clinic is challenging the legality of the 2018 law, arguing that it unconstitutionally restricts access to abortion.
 The nation’s high court will likely hear that case in the fall, with a decision probably in 2022.